Lethabu/appointmentbooking/docs/brownfield-architecture.md

 ### Technical Summary

-This project is a multi-tenant AI-powered SaaS platform for appointment bookings, built with Next.js.
+This project is a multi-tenant AI-powered SaaS platform for salon management, built with Next.js.
 It is designed to provide a scalable and customizable solution for businesses to manage their appointments, with each tenant operating under their own isolated environment.
 The platform integrates with external microservices (Nia, Blaze, Orion, Wellness) for specialized functionalities, which are not part of this repository.

 ### Actual Tech Stack (from package.json/requirements.txt)